-- 1. Choose File \rightarrow Info \rightarrow Protect Document \rightarrow Encrypt with Password. - 2.
+- 1. Choose File→Info→Protect Document→Encrypt with Password. - 2.
 Type pass in the Encrypt Document dialog box and click OK. - 3.
-Type ${\tt pass}$ in the Confirm Password dialog box and click ${\sf OK}.$
+Type pass in the Confirm Password dialog box and click OK.
 Notice that the security setting is displayed in the Info screen.

-4. Click Back 🕑 and then save and close the document.
+4. Click Back (and then save and close the document.

-Depending on the security settings on your computer, you may receive a message asking whether you would like to increase the security.
-Respond by clicking No.

-Now you'll open the document with a password.
+If you receive a message asking whether you would like to increase security on your computer, click No. Now you'll open the document with a password.

-Choose File→Open and click W10-D7-2003ProcManRevised at the top of the Recent Document list.
+5. Choose File→Open and click W10-D7-2003ProcManRevised at the top of the Recent Document list.